How do I tell if I need a new Salt Chlorinator?

 5. Calcium build up – Calcium is attracted to the metal plates and means your cell will periodically require cleaning.
 A salt cell cleaning solution can be used or a weak mixture of Hydrochloric acid around 1/5 Acid to Water (please check user manual)

-6. Connections – Check wire connections to cell are not corroded or lose and the water sensor cable is intact and clean.
+6. Connections – Check wire connections to cell are not corroded or loose and the water sensor cable is intact and clean.

 If any more help is needed please do not hesitate to call or pop into one of our stores.